 Walking the Tasmanian Trail - Day 18

-With the promise of a shower we drove down to Glenora to camp at a designated TT campsite at the back of the local school.
-When we arrived it was suggested that it would be nicer to camp on the Derwent river at Bushy Park and we were give the security code to use to showers in the schools gymnasium.
+With the promise of a shower, we drove down to Glenora to camp at a designated TT campsite at the back of the local school.
+When we arrived it was suggested that it would be nicer to camp on the Derwent River at Bushy Park and we were given the security code to use to showers in the school’s gymnasium.
 We set up camp on the river for two nights and Paul shuttled me back to my starting point back near Ellendale the next morning.